scottsabre/openapi-generator-demo/README.md

 Generate OpenApi (Swagger 2.0) Model

 The goal of this project is to demo how a GSON-compatible POJO model may be generated from a Swagger 2.0 JSON Schema utilizing a Maven plugin.
-This approach allows for creation of and updates to the model via YAML schema file without the need to manually code and re-code POJO classes.
+This approach allows for creation of and updates to the model via YAML schema files without the need to manually code and maintain POJO classes.
 I have used the generated model in Kafka, MongoDB, and Mapstruct implementations without the need for any file modifications.
-In this example, I only need the model, so I exclude API generation and allow model generation only.
+I only need the model in this example, so I exclude API generation and allow model generation only.
 This project is a single maven module, however typically you would pair this module with other service-oriented modules packaged together.
 Note: The output model POJOs are included in this project for reference only.
 Typically, you would generate the model and .gitignore them, or else package as a jar and add as a dependency to other modules.
 Either way, best practice is to exclude the generated model from source control and allow the build to generate the classes.

 Required Components:
 - Swagger 2.0 model